 Employer-Sponsored Insurance Costs to Rise 8.5%

 Although inflation has influenced other industries, healthcare has remained steady due to multi-year contracts.
 However, according to a study by consulting firm Aon, medical providers are pushing payers to cover more costs that increased due to the pandemic.
-This means that employer-sponsored insurance is rising.
 Employers are expected to pay $15,000 per employee starting in 2024, compared to $13,906 per employee this year.

 Medical providers saw an increase in their costs due to the pandemic, including labor costs and supplies.
 At the time, they were unable to pass along these increases to payers, however, that’s expected to change in 2024.
 Adding to the expected rise in costs are weight loss drugs which are expensive, the severity of catastrophic claims, and an increase in the need and use of specialty drugs.